daily word - win win

 Add new comment

-daily word - legacy
+daily word - unwept tears

 Dale Cresap's picture